NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 </details>

 The R code to scrape articles for all outlets can be found [here](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/scrapeArticles.R).
 > __Note__: As we do not want to have each article as an *individual* document, we **collapsed** the data to the **outlet level** (i.e. we have one single document for each outlet).
 The collapsed articles for each outlet are then stored in a dataframe ([articlesHomoEhe.Rdata](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Data/articlesHomoEhe.Rdata), [ariclesBuergergeld.Rdata](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Data/articlesBuergergeld.Rdata)).
+>__Note__: we only scraped the articles for 7 outlets (all except FAZ), because FAZ has a paywall; hence without paying for each article, scraping it is impossible

 ### Descriptive Statistics